Time: 16:30 - 18:45

 What is the course about?

-Exploring the skills and techniques required across a range of audio voiceover situations over six intensive sessions.
+Exploring the skills and techniques required across a range of audio voiceover situations over five intensive sessions.
 This course will be taught in our media studio.

 What will we cover?

 What “ type” of voice do I have?

 What will I achieve?

 By the end of this course you should be able to...

 Explain the demands of audio books recording.